szczepanski/cloud-gcp/README.md

 1. YARN - framework (job scheduling and cluster resource management)
-2. HDFS - distributed file system (high throughput access to application data)
+2. HDFS - distributed file system (high throughput access to application data) Disadvantage of HDFS is the fact that it needs to run continuously (NameNodes Metadata,DataNodes,Server configuration).
+Therefore, its utilzation might be expensive.
+To avoid high costs, Google Cloud Storage might be used instead.

 3. MapReduce -  yarn based distributed system for parallel processing of large data sets

 Common Utilities - Java libriaries and utilities required by hadoop components.